duftcola-dev/SWAGGER_CLI/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

-* This is an unfinished project an some features may not work yet.
+* This is an unfinished project but so far all the main features work without issues.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>